Trump and the Fate of the 30% Solar Tax Credit in 2025

 During Trump’s first week in office, he published an Executive Order that directed the Federal Government to suspend spending funds under the “Green New Deal.”
 This Executive Order was broadly worded and ultimately legally unenforceable, and it was rescinded a week later.
 However, it caused many people to question whether the IRA, and the solar tax credit, would be dealt an untimely fate.

 Even as President, Trump himself can not cancel an existing law.
-He can, however, work with his legislative bodies in the House and Senate to repeal the law or pass a superseding law that alters the IRA.
+He can, however, work with his legislative bodies in the House and Senate to repeal the law or pass a superseding law that alters the IRA—which is exactly what he did with the “One Big Beautiful Bill.”

 What is the 30% tax credit for solar?